typescene/typescene.github.io/docs/ref/Component.md

 (name: string, inner?: ManagedEvent): void
 ```
 {:.declarationspec}
-Create and emit an event with given name and a reference to this component.
+Create and emit an event with given name, a reference to this component, and an optional inner (propagated) event.
 The base implementation emits a plain [`ComponentEvent`](./ComponentEvent), but this method may be overridden to emit other events.

-This method is used by classes created using [`Component.with`](./Component#Component:with) if an event handler is specified using the `{ ... onEventName: "+OtherEvent" }` pattern.
+**Note:** This method is used by classes created using [`Component.with`](./Component#Component:with) if an event handler is specified using the `{ ... onEventName: "+OtherEvent" }` pattern.